Nearsoft/jobs/README.md

 * Comfortable writing complex queries in MySQL/MongoDB
 * Experience working with Solr/Elastic Search
 * Familiar with HTML/CSS, Object-orientation and JavaScript/Ajax

+### Frontend Engineer

+* Exceptional JavaScript programming skills.
+This is our primary requirement.
+* Excellent HTML, XHTML, CSS programming skills.
+* Developing cross-browser and cross-platform compatible solutions.
+* Understanding of MVC frameworks paradigms both on the server and inside browsers talking to servers through REST APIs.
+* Experience designing large-scale consumer or enterprise products.
+* BS in Computer Science or other related discipline/experience.
+* Self-starter, driven and obsessed about building great products.
+* Nice to have video experience such as Roku, fine TV, smart TV (...)

 ### Android Engineer